UnivaCorporation/urb-k8s/README.md

 ```
     cd urb-core/vagrant; vagrant ssh
 ```
-- Create a directory to contain C++ framework binaries (framework scheduler and executor) which matches the path in the kubernetes persistent volume [test/example-frameworks/pv.yaml](test/example-frameworks/pv.yaml) created in minikube at `/urb` path by [test/example-frameworks/run.sh](test/example-frameworks/run.sh) in the previous example:
+- Create a directory to contain C++ framework binaries (framework scheduler and executor) which matches the path in the Kubernetes persistent volume [test/example-frameworks/pv.yaml](test/example-frameworks/pv.yaml) created in minikube at `/urb` path by [test/example-frameworks/run.sh](test/example-frameworks/run.sh) in the previous example:

 ```
     sudo mkdir -p /opt/bin